smartin015/continuousprint/docs/lan-queues.md

 3D print slicers generate a `*.gcode` file for a particular make and model of 3D printer - running that file on a different printer than the one for which it was sliced would likely damage that printer (or maybe just fail to print properly).

+This can be mitigated in one of two ways:

-The current LAN queue implementation is bound by this limitation - **your LAN queue must only have the same make and model of printer as members**, or else configure the correct profiles for individual prints.
+1. Use exactly the same make and model of printer for all members of the LAN queue
+2. Configure the correct [profiles](/printer-profiles) for all Sets so that each type of printer has its own compatible `*.gcode` files to fully print the job.

 ## Setup

 By default, no LAN queues are configured and all prints are local to the specific instance of Octoprint.

-**You will need a working instance of OctoPrint (with the Continuous Print plugin installed) for every (identical) printer you wish to have join the queue.**
+**You will need a working instance of OctoPrint (with the Continuous Print plugin installed) for every printer you wish to have join the queue.**

 ## Add a LAN queue